Intellectual Property Rights

-On the 1st October 2014, a new law came into force that relates to Intellectual Property that is created by a designer who is commissioned to do a piece of work for you.
+From the 1st October 2014, a new law came into force that relates to Intellectual Property that is created by a designer who is commissioned to do a piece of work for you.
 Previously, where a design (including photography) was commissioned, its legal owner was the person who asked for it to be created, not the designer.
 The Act will reverse this and provides that, subject to any contractual agreement, the legal owner of a design is the designer/photographer and not the commissioner.
 Where a design is used without permission, the legal owner can enforce their Intellectual Property rights.

 Intellectual Property is something unique that you physically create - an idea alone is not intellectual property.
 For example, an idea for a book, photo shoot or style is not intellectual property, but the words you have written or the images themselves are.
 Images you have paid to have produced are intellectual property, and remain the rights of the photographer unless stated in your contractual agreement.

 In the case of artistic creation, including photographic works, the author or creator of the work is also the first owner of any copyright in it.
 If you have paid for the photographic work and have the correct agreement drawn up, then it is you that owns it rather than the employee who was paid to create it as part of their work.
 This is particularly important should you get into a dispute with an ex-employee.

 Intellectual Property can have more than one owner, belong to people or businesses or be sold or transferred.
 You own Intellectual Property if you created it (and it meets the requirements for copyright, a patent or a design) or you bought Intellectual Property rights from the creator or a previous owner.

 Protecting your Intellectual Property makes it easier to take legal action against anyone who steals or copies it.
 Make sure you know exactly what you have produced and when you produced it, and keep a written record of this information.